Liberation Day (with Soumaya Keynes)

 My impression is that they've been quite supine.

-I mean, not we can start with the tech guys who went to the inauguration and donated to the inauguration fund, but I mean, the way that Trump has been persecuting big law or you know civil servants who have acted in ways that he doesn't like means, I think, tell me if you think I'm wrong, Samir, that actually the criticism from business has been more muted than
+I mean, not we can start with the tech guys who went to the inauguration and donated to the inauguration fund, but I mean, the way that Trump has been persecuting big law or, you know, civil servants who have acted in ways that he doesn't like means, I think, tell me if you think I'm wrong, Samir, that actually the criticism from business has been more muted than

-Oh, yeah, I think for a long time it was very muted, right?
+I would have expected.
+Yeah, I think for a long time it was very muted, right?
+They kind of tolerated

 the chat about tariffs because they thought they were going to get big corporation tax cuts, which they like.

-And then I think so I think you're kind of you're both right in that for a while it was very, very muted, but then one thing there was actually a bit of a flip after you went and did it, after you went and put the tariffs on, there were some people putting their head above the parapet saying, oh,
+But then one thing there was actually a bit of a flip after you went and did it, after he went and put the tariffs on, there were some people putting their head above the power pit saying, oh,

-we don't we don't like this.
+we don't like this.

 I suppose it directly moves into actually their ability to make money at that point, right?
+Whereas his mass deportation program, I think, is deeply abhorrent.

 But imagine if you're the head of a big bank, it's kind of neither here.